 Widely regarded as a “people hacker,” Dr. Goulston began his career as an interventional psychiatrist focusing on suicide and violence intervention and prevention and UCLA professor of psychiatry.
 He then extended his work to training FBI and police hostage negotiators and then to the corporate world and NGOs.

 His “people hacking” has now extended to, “hacking genius,” and he has recently been speaking, writing and providing webinars on “Insanely Great!
 How to Think Like Steve Jobs.”
-Along with that he helps companies to … Read the rest
+Along with that he helps companies to see into … Read the rest

 How many of you enjoy difficult conversations?
 How many of you have had a difficult conversation?
 My guess is many of you have.
 It doesn’t make it any easier.
 Each situation you face requires courage and empathy.
 Difficult conversations are often viewed as conflicts.
 Difficult conversations are never easy but they are simple.

 Some people believe that if you avoid having these difficult conversations or avoid discussing the elephant in the room that they’ll just go away.
-What happens when you will avoid a difficult conversation? … Read the rest
+What happens when you will avoid a difficult conversation?
+This behaviour … Read the rest

 EPISODE 12 – EPIC WAYS TO SEIZE YOUR HAPPINESS